Tetra-Pak-APIs/TetraPak.AspNet/TetraPak.AspNet.Api/_docs/Recipe-WebApi.md

 6. Set "Access Token URL" to: https://api-dev.tetrapak.com/oauth2/token

-7. Set the "Client ID" to the ("Consumer Key") value you copied from step 7 in the [previous section](#register-a-client-with-tetra-pak)
+7. Set the "[Client ID][md-terms-client-id]" to the ("Consumer Key") value you copied from step 7 in the [previous section](#register-a-client-with-tetra-pak)

+   > [Postman][postman] might warn about adding the [Client ID][md-terms-client-id] as a string literal like this, suggesting instead that your should create a [Postman][postman] variable and reference it instead.
+If you're not sure what that is all about then just ignore it.

 8. From the "Client Authentication" drop down list, select "Send client credentials in body"